Francis Laurens Vinton

-Francis Laurens Vinton (1835–1879) served in the Union Army during the American Civil War.
+Francis Laurens Vinton (June 1, 1835 – October 6, 1879) served in the Union Army during the American Civil War.
 As colonel he commanded the 3rd Brigade of Howe's division at the Battle of Fredericksburg, and was very badly wounded.
-He never saw active service again, but in 1863 he was appointed brigadier general.
+His parents were army officer John Rogers Vinton and Lucretia (Dutton) Parker; Vinton's uncle was David Hammond Vinton and his grandfather was David Vinton.

 Legacy

 Vinton's likeness is featured on the northern side of the Soldiers' and Sailors' Monument in Portland, Maine.